-The SICE cgi server allows the running of arbitrary programs (eg. perl, python, scheme, bash, etc).
-In order to use the SICE cgi server you must have an account on any of the SICE Unified Linux systems.
-By default, all SICE faculty and graduate students will be automatically given an account on these systems.
-Furthermore, many undergraduate student and non-SICE students taking SICE classes will also be given accounts as needed for various projects and classes.
+The Ludy cgi server allows the running of arbitrary programs (eg. perl, python, scheme, bash, etc).
+In order to use the cgi server you must have an account on any of the Luddy Unified Linux systems.
+By default, all Luddy faculty and graduate students will be automatically given an account on these systems.
+Furthermore, many undergraduate student and non-Luddy students taking Luddy classes will also be given accounts as needed for various projects and classes.
 You can check the status of your account per the KB article How do I get detailed information about my Linux accounts?.
-If you are SICE faculty, staff, or student and don't have an account, you can submit a service request.
+If you are Luddy faculty, staff, or student and don't have an account, you can submit a service request.

-The SICE server cgi.soic.indiana.edu is used for cgi program support.
+The Luddy server cgi.sice.indiana.edu is used for cgi program support.
 This server runs an apache server with suEXEC Support.
 What this means is that your cgi programs will run under your account and not as the normal apache user.
 As a result, your scripts will have the full permissions (and limitations) of your account.

 This server also supports the running of PHP scripts so see the PHP page for more information.